mason-chase/crud-test-laravel/Domains/Customer/docs/Steps.md

 - All tests should be passed in the same way that they passed in previous version.
 - After this step the code is entitled to pass **Clean architecture** requirement.

-* Note: I would not use repository dp along side with laravel.
+* Note: I would not use repository dp along side with the Laravel.

+### 6.2.
+Migrating to domain driven design
+Again I think, ```DDD``` for this project is a mere overkill.
+But because, In my experience applications will grow very fast in no time, DDD could be a good choice for future needs.